-*** STORY UPDATED – STATEMENT FROM THE MINISTRY OF TRANSPORTATION AT THE BOTTOM OF THIS POST**** For years, I have often wondered why, in such ’tough economic times’, the very expensive Sea to Sky highway was not tolled.
 I’ve called for it, many of you have called for it, and last year, even Vancouver Mayor Gregor Robertson called for it as an avenue for revenue to solve Translinks money woes.
+It just makes sense.
+Make it resident exempt and let the thousands of visitors and locals who enjoy the slopes of Whistler pay to play.

 What Gregor did not know at the time ( and neither did most of us ) is that the Sea to Sky highway is a very lucrative avenue for revenue – but not for the province of BC.

-As a result, the provincial government will be paying a shadow toll on every vehicle that uses the highway for the duration of the agreement, which is 25 years.
+As a result, the BC government will be paying a shadow toll on every vehicle that uses the highway for the duration of the agreement, which is 25 years.
 Where does that toll go?
 To the private company that operates and maintain the road – otherwise known as the ‘concessionaire’ in the agreement with the province –

 This is a screen shot of a page taken from a ‘strictly confidential’ document titled ” PPP’s- a Private Partners Perspective“,which is downloadable here in PDF format : Macquarie shadow tolls You can click on the screen shot to see the larger view.

 Shadow tolls are quite simply explained as hidden tolls that the government pays to a private partner in a P3 project as an incentive to get a return on their initial and long term investment in the project – a method to sweeten the pot, some might say .

 Rather than you and I paying a direct toll each and every time we travel the Sea to Sky highway, the BC government has been paying a fee based on actual vehicle usage-( aka vehicle usage payments) for the length of the highway.